-Marx's original project possibly contained in nuce the seeds of its later power of enchantment.
+Marx original project possibly contained in nuce the seeds of its later power of enchantment.
 This is the ability to reconcile the irreconcilable.
 The axiom about philosophers now having the task of changing the world is also a statement that philosophers now possess that very power.
 It is the possibility of creating a body of thought that removes the separation between 'is' and 'ought', and establishes a doctrine that combines a science and an ethic.
 The world can be known, and that known world will be revealed as expressing the highest ideals of the human spirit.
-But within this 'possibility', Lenin is Despite Marx's aspirations, his role was to be little different from the one commonly reserved for the philosopher and intellectual: to comment on and criticise from the sidelines those actually engaged in the practical tasks of movements and states.
+But within this "possibility", Lenin is unique.
+Despite Marx's aspirations, his role was to be little different from the one commonly reserved for the philosopher and intellectual: to comment on and criticise from the sidelines those actually engaged in the practical tasks of movements and states.
 This is not to condemn Marx: the communist philosopher-politician is a unique animal in history.
 Within the communist movement as it has developed since Marx's time the difficulty of combining the two roles is demonstrated by the scarcity of those who could truly claim to have done so.
 The division of party labour into 'theoreticians' and 'functionaries' is one that has been replicated throughout Marxian parties and regimes.

-Thus the philosophical and political writings of those who have aspired to such a dual role - Stalin, Breshnev, Ho-Chi-Minh, content or intellectual significance.
+Thus the philosophical and political writings of those who have aspired to such a dual role - Stalin, Breshnev, Ho-Chi-Minh, Kim-Il-Sung, - while assiduously published and propagated by the state regimes they themselves constructed, are devoid of real content or intellectual significance.
 The functionary mode came easily to cancel other possibilities.
 The reverse of this coin are those people who in the Russia of the 1920's found that their insistence on 'theoretical' debate as the foundations for state policy contributed in no small measure to their rapid elimination from practical politics.
 Bukharin is a case in point, but far more illustrative is Trotsky.